awsdocs/aws-mobile-developer-guide/doc_source/how-to-ios-lambda.rst

 #.
 Install the SDK

-   Add the AWS SDK for iOS to your project and import the APIs you need, by following the steps described in :ref:`Set Up the AWS SDK for iOS <how-to-ios-sdk-setup>`.
+   Add the AWS SDK for iOS to your project and import the APIs you need.

 #.
 Configure Credentials